pbs-students/pbs-challenges/galli-a/README.md

 ### Solution

-The full solution is contained in the file TKTKTK, and is reported here:
+The full solution is contained in the file `pbs161_challenge_solution.jq`, and is reported here:

 ```jq
 # Sanitises the Nobel Prizes data set as published by the Nobel Prize Committee